OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/README.md

 - Now, as long as this distance is shrinking, we keep moving the two position, at their respective speed, in their respective heading.
 - As soon as the distance between the two position starts to grow (or stops shrinking), we stop looping, and return the smallest distance found.

+The calculation starts if the distance to the target is below the `minimum.distance`.
+And it becomes a threat if the small distance found is below the `collision.threat.distance`.

+This can be combined with the Border Detection.

 #### AIS plotter
 - See [here](../../dAISy/README.md) and [here](../../NMEA-multiplexer/casestudy.md#ais)
 - Requires an Internet connection (for LeafLet)